The Savvy Scientist

 5 tips for passing your PhD viva

-Every Doctoral researcher is expected to defend their thesis through an oral test - so discover how to prepare for your PhD viva and ensure you make a good impression on the examiners
+Every Doctoral researcher is expected to defend their thesis through an oral test known as a viva voce - so discover how to prepare for your PhD viva and ensure you make a good impression on the examiners

 1. Understand what's expected of you

-Traditionally, your thesis would always be discussed in person, with the interview style viva exam overseen by at least two (internal and external) examiners.
-Afterwards, they would provide you with a joint written report detailing any corrections that need to be made.
+The PhD viva exam has traditionally always taken place in person, with the interview style discussion overseen by at least two (internal and external) examiners.
+Afterwards, you would be provided with a joint written report detailing any corrections that need to be made.

-However, following the coronavirus (COVID-19) pandemic, the online PhD viva has become more commonplace with this examination more likely to take place via Microsoft Teams, Skype or Zoom.
+However, during the pandemic, the online PhD viva become more commonplace with this exam more likely to take place via Microsoft Teams, Skype or Zoom.
+Even now, a number of years later, many universities still allow for the viva to take place online, or a hybrid of online and in-person assessment.

-The virtual experience will still typically follow the same format, but you'll be briefed in advance about the arrangements and any technical aspects to bear in mind.
+The virtual experience still follows much the same format, but you'll be briefed in advance about the arrangements and any technical aspects to bear in mind.
 You can prepare for an online PhD viva by reading our video interview tips .

 The chair of the viva is usually the internal examiner, although it can be an independent person.
 If you and the examiners agree, your PhD supervisor can also be present.